 At December 31, 2008, the Company had marketable securities at fair value with contractual maturities of greater than one year but less than 5 years of \$1.5 million.
-At December 31, 2007, the Company had marketable securities at fair value with contractual maturities of one year or less of \$26.3 million, and greater than one year but less than 5 years of \$1.5 million.
+At December 31, 2009, the Company did not own any marketable securities.